money-on-chain/OMoC-Decentralized-Oracle/monitor/README.md

 3. Install python project dependencies: `python3.7 -m pip install --user -r  monitor/backend/requirements.txt`

-4. Create full configuration based on `Sample.env` (see details in the section below):
+4. Create full configuration based on `dotenv_example` (see details in the section below):
     * `cd backend`
     * `vim .env`  edit the configuration file according to the network and your deployment